LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

 Setting Up the Master VM on the Cloud Service
 =============================================

 Set up the Master instance for starBLAST-HPC by following the same steps as for StarBLAST-Docker, but **without adding the Master deployment script**.
-Additionally, BLAST databases need to be loaded manually onto the :code:`<DATABASE>` folder.
+Additionally, BLAST databases need to be loaded manually onto the :code:`<DATABASE>/` folder.

 Once the VM is running, access it through ssh or by using the Web Shell ("Open Web Shell" button on your VM's page).
 Once inside follow the next steps.